jmdejong/Asciifarm/README.md

 ## Playing instructions

 Use the arrow keys or wasd to move around.
-Use 'e' to add an item from the ground into your inventory.
+Use 'g' to add an item from the ground into your inventory.
 Use 'q' to drop the top item in your inventory.
-Use 'r' to use/interact with the top item in your inventory.
+Use 'e' to use/interact with the top item in your inventory.
-Use 'f' to attack an enemy in the same square as you.
+Use 'F' to attack an enemy in the same square as you.
 Use WASD to attack enemies in adjacent squares.